johndoe31415/toyecc/README.md

     signatures, but doesn't support key encryption)
   * X-coordinate-only scalar multiplication on Short Weierstrass curves
   * Clean, well-documented Python3 code
+  * Sage scripts that perform an invalid point attack using a vulnerable X-only-ladder implementation of toyecc

 ## License
 GNU GPL-3.